alphaWizard/shilling_acf/README.md

 1. python evaluation.py result_before.csv result_after.csv

 Note that above steps run the code for evalauting average attack of 30 new users with push intent on user-based cf algorithm.
 Last step gives the prediction shift value for the attack.

 Also, these steps run will give the evaluation result for a single data point.

-These steps were run for 24 data points for (push,nuke), (random,average)  attacks with (15,30,50) bots on (user-based.item-based) acf algorithms.
+These steps were run for 24 data points for (push,nuke), (random,average)  attacks with (15,30,50) bots on (user-based, item-based) acf algorithms.